Britain's BT still in the game with Discovery sport tie-up | Headlines

 - United Kingdom

-Britain's BT said it would merge its sports TV division with Discovery's Eurosport, enabling it to retain Premier League soccer and other sports for customers while sharing the burden of expensive broadcast rights.
+BT said it would merge its sports TV unit with Discovery's Eurosport in Britain and Ireland, enabling it to retain Premier League soccer for its customers while sharing the burden of expensive broadcast rights.

-BT, a former British telecoms monopoly, moved into the sport in 2013 when it beat Rupert Murdoch's Sky to Champions League rights, hoping that exclusive content would help it stem broadband customers losses.
-Some investors, however, have fretted about funding volatile sports rights, particularly when BT is spending billions on rolling out fiber broadband, and Amazon, DAZN and others have joined the fray.
+BT, a former British telecoms monopoly, moved into sport in 2013 when it beat Rupert Murdoch's Sky to Champions League rights, hoping that exclusive content would help it stem broadband customer losses.
+Some investors, however, have fretted about the volatile cost of sports rights, particularly when BT is spending billions on rolling out fibre broadband and Amazon, DAZN and others have joined the fray.

-The company said last year it was considering options for the unit, including an outright sale.
-BT Chief Executive Philip Jansen said the company saw all upside and no downside in the Discovery tie-up and was very happy with the terms it had agreed on content.
+The company said last year it was considering options for the unit, which is now profitable, including an outright sale.
+BT Chief Executive Philip Jansen said BT saw no downside in the Discovery tie-up, and was very happy with the terms it had agreed on content.
+It wants to complete the deal in Q1.

-It was committed to retaining its existing major sports rights, he said, including its crown jewel: Premier League soccer showing matches between Manchester City, Liverpool, Chelsea, and Manchester United.
-The 50:50 joint venture will also have rights to Eurosport's Olympic Games, UEFA Champions League, UEFA Europa League, cycling Grand Tours, tennis Grand Slams, the winter sports World Cup season, and Premiership Rugby, the companies said.
+He said BT was committed to retaining its existing major sports rights including its crown jewel: Premier League soccer showing matches between Manchester City, Liverpool, Chelsea and Manchester United.
+The 50:50 joint venture will also have rights to Eurosport's Olympic Games, UEFA Champions League, UEFA Europa League, as well as cycling, tennis, rugby and other sports, the companies said.

+Sources last month had told Reuters that DAZN was near to buying BT Sport, and negotiations went down to the wire on Wednesday night.
+One source said the price jumped after Discovery made a last-minute offer, resulting in DAZN walking away.
+DAZN Chairman Kevin Mayer said the deal had "become uneconomical", but he remained committed to growing his business in Britain.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)